memmam/COVID-19-Tracker/README.md

 This bot is powered by Python 3 and the [Requests](https://requests.readthedocs.io/en/master/), [Tweepy](https://www.tweepy.org/), and [gspread](https://github.com/burnash/gspread) libraries.

-Data tracked by this bot is Copyright 2020 Johns Hopkins University and Tencent QQ.
+Data tracked by this bot is Copyright 2020 Johns Hopkins University.

 # Terms of Use

 The Johns Hopkins University data tracked by this bot is provided to the public strictly for educational and academic research purposes.
 The data is built from publicly available data from multiple sources, that do not always agree.
 Both I and Johns Hopkins University hereby disclaim any and all representations and warranties with respect to the bot and related data, including accuracy, fitness for use, and merchantability.
 Reliance on the bot or data for medical guidance or use of the data in commerce is strictly prohibited by both me and Johns Hopkins University.
-As for the Tencent data, there is not enough attribution to properly source and verify it, and neither I nor Johns Hopkins owns said data, so this applies to it as well.